RNAsound/3D-Object-Viewer/3D Object Viewer/README.md

 - the user can interact with the 3D object in the ScanFileView by dragging, rotating, and zooming to view the object from any angle.

+## Future considerations
+- The app has been left open to integration of some backend service (eg. AWS)  in the AuthService
+    - Combined with proper Row Level Security, this would integrate very nicely with the authViewModel to provide safe and secure authentication
+- I would abstract the SwiftData layer into a LocalStorageService, allowing for more flexibility and testability
+- GalleryView could also provide an “add scan” button, that would navigate the user to a view where they can scan an object of their own.
+Similarly, a “load scan” button could launch a FileImporter, allowing the user to load .usdz files from their device.